ljbaker/ljbaker.github.io/_posts/2017-04-08-regression-from-scratch.md

 Now, it doesn't take a statistical savant to see there exists some relationship between temperature and ice cream sales.
-Moreover, that relationshp seems fairly linear: one value increases as the other increases.
+Moreover, that relationship seems fairly linear: one value increases as the other increases.

 Linear regression is the fitting of a line to a plan of values.
 There are two goals to be had here, depending on your theoretical slant.
 From the viewpoint of a statistician, we can investigate the fit of the line to the data to understand the strength of the relationship between two or more variables.
-In the ice cream scenario, a statisticitan would be interested in the effect of temeprature on ice cream sales.
+In the ice cream scenario, a statistician would be interested in the effect of temperature on ice cream sales.
 From a machine learning standpoint, we can use the line of best fit to predict future sales depending on proposed future temperatures.
 Say the weather calls for a 95 degree scorcher -- what can we estimate our sales to be?